jd28/rollnw/docs/structure/rules.rst

 **Modifier Source**
    A modifier source indicates the attribute of an object that modifier is associated with.

-**Modifier Inputs**
+**Modifier Input**
-   Inputs are a vector of ``int``, ``float``, or ``ModifierFunction`` [2]_.
-In the basic cases, the inputs are passed directly without modification.
+   An input is an ``int``, ``float``, or a version of a ``ModifierFunction`` [2]_.
+   In the basic cases, the input is passed directly without modification.
 When a function is an input that function is called on the object and its result passed as an output.

    .. code:: cpp

       mod::ability(ability_strength, 2, { qual::race(racial_type_halforc) }, nw::ModifierSource::race);

-**Modifier Outputs**
+**Modifier Output**
-   Outputs are to a callback provided to ``nw::Rules::calculate``.
+   The output is passed to a callback provided to one of the ``nw::kernel::resolve_modifier`` function overloads.
    The meaning of these outputs are determined by the modifier type.
-The number of output parameters is the same as the input size, so if there had been three ``int`` inputs there would have to be 3 ``int`` parameters in the callback.
+The number of output parameters is limited to one.
 They currently have to be integer or floating point types.

    .. code:: cpp